FatCache/ecommerce-ai/README.md

 This project implements an AI-powered e-commerce chatbot designed to provide product recommendations and information based on user queries.
 The chatbot leverages Google Gemini for natural language understanding and response generation, and a Retrieval-Augmented Generation (RAG) system using ChromaDB for accessing product metadata and reviews.

-The core idea is to structure the chatbot's responses in a YAML format, enabling it to perform specific actions like querying the RAG database, displaying information to the user, or summarizing retrieved data.
+The chatbot uses Gemini's `system_instruction` to define its role and behavior, and relies on the model's built-in conversation history management to maintain context across interactions without manual prompt concatenation.
+Response generation follows a structured YAML format, enabling explicit actions like querying the RAG database, displaying information to the user, or summarizing retrieved data.

 ## Current Chatbot Functionality

-The chatbot currently provides an interactive command-line interface where users can ask questions about e-commerce products.
-It uses the Gemini model to understand user intent and generate structured YAML responses.
-Based on these YAML instructions, the chatbot can:
+The chatbot provides an interactive command-line interface where users can engage in natural conversations about e-commerce products.
+It leverages Gemini's chat session capabilities to automatically maintain conversation history, eliminating the need to manually pass prior context with each prompt.

+Using a detailed `system_instruction` prompt ([`prompts.py`](prompts.py)), Gemini generates structured YAML responses to determine appropriate actions.
+Based on these instructions, the chatbot can:
-*   **Query** a ChromaDB vector store for relevant product metadata or reviews.
+*   **Query** ChromaDB vector stores for relevant product metadata or reviews.
-*   **Display** information directly to the user, including product details and contextual snippets from customer reviews to explain positive experiences.
+*   **Display** information to the user, including product details and contextual snippets from customer reviews.
-*   **Summarize** (currently prints a request for summarization) complex information, setting the stage for future advanced summarization capabilities.
+*   **Summarize** (currently prints a request for summarization) complex information, with potential for advanced summarization.

 ## Enhanced RAG Query Strategies